yurucoder/yurucoder/README.md

 🚀 Developing Otaku in Korea </br>
 ✅ Student, in Dankook University </br>
-💕 Passionate about make kawaii program </br>
+💕 Passionate about learn new tools </br>

 ## Index